nimpano/Learning-R-for-statistical-analysis/README.md

 This repository is for learning R fundamentals and advanced topics in R with version control for collaboration and reproducibility.
 I believe that through practice I will be able to gain insight from data using .

-I will be using data set sourced from Kaggle
+I will be using data set sourced from Kaggle:
+                    1. Animal data set: The descrption of the file and csv file are in this project